lucc/khard/README.md

 More information about virtualenv at http://docs.python-guide.org/en/latest/dev/virtualenvs/

-To get the example config file and the twinkle plugin you can clone from git:
+To get the example config file and the other extra data, you can clone from git:

 ```
 git clone https://github.com/scheibler/khard.git